foundation/inky-rb/README.md

 @import "foundation-emails";
 ```

 Rename your email templates to use the `.inky` file extension.
-For example:
+Note that you'll still have access your instance `@variable`s within `.inky` templates:

 ```
 welcome.html      => welcome.html.inky